lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 Version
 -------
-Lubuntu ships with version 4.1.0 of partition manager.
+Lubuntu ships with version 4.1.0 of KDE Partition Manager.

 How to launch
 -------------